Disneyland On A Budget: 9 Tips To Save You Money

 • Exclusive Area Coupons

-• Upon purchase you will be emailed a PDF of coupons that can be used repeatedly for 10% off the hottest Downtown Disney restaurants including La Brea Bakery, Catal, Naples, Tortilla Jo’s, and the Uva Bar.
-Also you will find other coupons for chain restaurants in the area.
+• Upon purchase, you will be emailed a PDF of coupons that can be used repeatedly for 10% off the hottest Downtown Disney restaurants like Naples Ristorante e Bar and Tortilla Jo’s.
+Also, you will find other coupons for chain restaurants in the area.

 • Pin lanyard